 CinemaDNG is on its way out.
 You can’t playback CDNG on an Atomos recorder, and secondly, the highest frame rates are not available most times.
 It is still a convenience thing, for one simple reason – compatibility:

-If you’re working with Resolve then Blackmagic RAW should be perfectly okay.
+If you’re working with Resolve then Blackmagic RAW is the way to go.
 Especially since Resolve is free with the camera.
-Add to this the fact you can also record in different flavors of Prores for a better editing performance.
-The C200 can only record 8-bit still, though there are rumors of 10-bit coming via a surprise update.
+Add to this the fact you can also record in different flavors of Prores if that is necessary.
+The C200 can only record 8-bit.

 I’m going to give this one to the URSA Mini Pro G2.
 You really can’t ask for more.